 Erasmus+ Staff Mobility

-Training for university staff at enterprises and HEIs abroad - General Information
+Training via the Erasmus Programme for university staff at enterprises and HEIs abroad - General Information

-The Erasmus+ Programme includes grants for short visits by university staff to enterprises or Higher Education Institutions (HEIs) in other participating countries (i.e. EU member states, Norway, Iceland, Liechtenstein, Turkey and the former Yugoslav Republic of Macedonia) for the purposes of training.
-This scheme is open to all categories of staff employed by the University: administrative, technical and academic.
+The Erasmus+ Programme includes grants for short visits by university staff to enterprises or Higher Education Institutions (HEIs) in other participating countries (i.e. EU member states, Norway, Iceland, Liechtenstein, Serbia, Turkey and the Republic of North Macedonia) for the purposes of training.
+This scheme is open to all categories of staff employed by the University: administrative, technical, research and academic.

-NUI Galway has received funding for staff training mobility in 2016/17, but this funding will cover only a limited number of visits.
-Staff who are interested in availing of Erasmus for training should make an early application to the International Affairs Office in order to be considered for a grant.
+NUI Galway's funding for staff training mobility will cover only a limited number of visits.
 The minimum duration of these training visits is 2 full working days, and regrettably it will not be possible for us to support visits in excess of five working days.
-Eligible activities may take place up to September 30th, 2017.
-Applications should be presented in the form of a Work Plan.
-This should be accompanied by a letter of invitation (a brief e-mail from the host organisation will suffice).
-Staff should submit their work plans to the International Affairs Office by Monday, 5th December, 2016.
-Later applications might be considered if unspent funds remain.
+Eligible activities may take place up to September 30th, 2022.
+Applications should be presented in the form of a DRAFT Staff Mobility Training Agreement.
+This does not need signatures at this stage, as content and dates may need to be adjusted, but it should be accompanied by (i) an invitation from the host organisation (a brief e-mail will suffice), and (ii) confirmation that the proposed visit has been approved by the relevant Head of Unit at NUI Galway.
+The deadline for submitting your draft training agreement to the International Affairs Office is Wednesday, 13th April, 2022 at 5pm.
+Please send it to firstname.lastname@example.org.

-- secure provisional approval by the host organisation, and
+- secure provisional approval by the host organisation;

 - obtain the consent of their own Head of Department/Section here at NUI Galway if applicable.